SystemsBioinformatics/dynamic-community-fba/docs/_build/html/_sources/4_community_matrix/home.rst.txt

 Maybe move this to an advanced section?

 During the initialization of the community model a new ``cbmpy.CBModel`` object is created.
-In the new object all compartments, reactions, reagents and species are copied from the provided model.
-The following considerations were made for each:
+In the new object all compartments, reactions, reagents and species are copied from the provided models.
+To implement this process, following considerations were made for each:

 Compartments:
 *************

+In the new model, all organisms share the same external environment, all compartments from the individual models are copied, except for the `external` or `e` compartment, which is only created once in the new model.
+All copied compartment ids get a prefix of the id of the model they belonged to such that we know which compartment corresponds to which organism.

 The new model comprises a total of :math:`\Sigma_{i=1}^{n} (c_i-1) + 1` compartments, where c represents the number of compartments in each model i.

-In the new model, all compartments from the individual models are copied, except for the `external` or `e` compartment.
-The external compartment is reserved to be added at the end.
-All other compartment ids get a prefix of the id of the model they belonged to such that we know which compartment corresponds to which organism.

 This design ensures that there is only one external compartment in which all species and reactions from all models coexist.